 This article contains Stay22 affiliate links.

 We wound up spending Christmas Eve in the park, and it was perfect.
-About an hour from Orlando, LEGOLAND is located in the town of Winterhaven.
+About an hour from Orlando, LEGOLAND is located in the town of Winter Haven.

 If you are focusing mainly on the LEGOLAND resort, I recommend staying on the property.
-The LEGOLAND resort is right next to the entrance gate.
+The LEGOLAND Hotel is right next to the entrance gate.
 Guests can almost hop out of bed and into the park.
 This is especially handy if you have nap times to consider.

-A second option for staying close to the fun is the Beach Resort, with 83 beach-themed bungalows located on Lake Dexter.
+A second option for staying close to the fun is the Beach Retreat, with 83 beach-themed bungalows located on Lake Dexter.
 There is a free shuttle to get you the half-mile to the park, plus lots of other amenities.

 Our family stayed right outside of the Disney Springs complex in Orlando, but definitely want to stay on the property next time.